You are tuned to the nation's most listened-to radio program.

 Let me ask some questions about this.

-As I was mentioned in the first hour when discussing the Huckabee campaign, one of the things I like to do here is ask questions.
+As I mentioned in the first hour when discussing the Huckabee campaign, one of the things I like to do here is ask questions.

 Do they have other people handle complex investment schemes like cattle futures?

-Are world-class geniuses the last people on the planet to realize that their spouses are world-class philanderers.
+Are world-class geniuses the last people on the planet to realize that their spouses are world-class philanderers?

 I've been fighting for children for 35 years.